 Where to Stay in Edinburgh?

-It depends on your budget, but you’ll typically find the best hotel deals on booking.com.
+Hotel prices in Edinburgh can vary wildly.
+Weekends in summer months and during holidays will be more expensive.
+Visit in the offseason to save money.
+It depends on your budget, but you’ll often find the best hotel deals on booking.com.
+Book a room in advance with free cancellation!
 Families especially will find the best value on short term apartment rentals.
 If you’ve never used Airbnb, sign up here and receive $40 credit off your first stay!
-If you found this post useful, subscribe to receive future updates!